 The Canon EOS 200D (called Canon SL2 in some regions) and the Leica Digilux 3 are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a Four Thirds (Digilux 3) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 7.4 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 7.4 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Leica Digilux 3

-An illustration of the physical size and weight of the Canon 200D and the Leica Digilux 3 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 200D and the Leica Digilux 3 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Digilux 3 is notably larger (12 percent) than the Canon 200D.
 Moreover, the Digilux 3 is markedly heavier (34 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the Digilux 3 are weather-sealed.